 Assign the role using

-.The feature management read-only role must include Read privileges for flags, target groups, and custom properties.
-Without complete read access across these categories, the user may experience limited access to flag configurations, evaluation behavior, and visibility in the UI.
+.The feature management read-only role must include Read privileges for approval request, flags, target groups, and custom properties.
+Without complete read access across these categories, the user may experience limited view of flag configurations, evaluation behavior, and visibility in the UI.